-The chaplains are a multi-faith team available to provide pastoral and spiritual care and support to patients, their visitors and staff of all faiths and none, within all parts of the UCLH NHS Trust.
+The chaplains are a multi-faith team available to provide pastoral and spiritual care and support to patients, their visitors and staff across all our sites.
 We are here to listen and provide a compassionate source of support to all.
-We can visit on the ward and make arrangements to meet with those who require our services on a 1-1 basis.
+We visit on the ward and make arrangements to meet with those who require our services on a one-to-one basis.
 Some of the ways we can offer support are:

-- Listening to and supporting patients and staff
+- Listening to and supporting patients, and their families and friends.

-Patients who belong to a Faith community may require religious and spiritual support.
-For all faiths this can mean prayer, reading from a holy book, listening, advice, end of life support, and funeral arrangements.
-For Christians this can include the Sacraments (E.g. the Sacrament of the Sick, Holy Communion, etc).
+- Patients who belong to a faith community may require religious and/or spiritual support.
+For some people this can mean prayer, reading from a holy book, listening, advice, end of life support, and advice about funeral arrangements.
+For Christians this can include the Sacraments (e.g., the Sacrament of the Sick, Holy Communion, Baptism, and Last Rites).

 The below areas are usually open at all times (24 hours a day, 7 days a week, 365 days a year) for private prayer and quiet contemplation.